Dev-Kings/alx-system_engineering-devops/0x02-shell_redirections/README.md

-grep -i "root" /etc/passwd -> Displays lines containing the pattern “root” from the file /etc/passwd grep -c -i "bin" /etc/passwd -> Display the number of lines that contain the pattern “bin” in the file /etc/passwd
+grep -i "root" /etc/passwd -> Displays lines containing the pattern “root” from the file /etc/passwd grep -c -i "bin" /etc/passwd -> Display the number of lines that contain the pattern “bin” in the file /etc/passwd grep -i "^[a-z]" /etc/ssh/sshd_config -> Display all lines of the file /etc/ssh/sshd_config starting with a letter. include capital letters as well